FMLTS/fmlts.github.io/index.md

 *We aim to have each submission reviewed by three reviewers.
 Accepted papers will be delivered either as oral presentations or posters.*

-&dagger;<small>OpenReview moderation of new profiles without an institutional email address can take up to two weeks.</small>
+<sup>&dagger;OpenReview moderation of new profiles without an institutional email address can take up to two weeks.</sup>

 # Important Dates